luiscoco/eShop_Tutorial-Step5_Adding_Item_page/README.md

 OnInitializedAsync: Fetches catalog data from the CatalogService asynchronously when the component initializes, based on the current page and filters

-## 4. A deeper explanation about how to navigate from Catalogue web page to the Item Page
+## 5. We explain how to navigate from Catalogue web page to the Item Page